 The total project budget is €3,339K.

-This project receives French State funding of €668K managed by the National Research Agency under the Investments for the Future Programme.
+This project receives French State funding of €668K managed by the National Research Agency under the France 2030 investment plan.
 The project also has the financial support of the Normandy region.

 Photo credit: France Energies Marines